 For a short time, this was the real boomtown, with thousands of miners moving in and turning a one-cabin town into a thriving settlement with hotels, general stores, and taverns.
 This only lasted a short time before Dahlonega was determined to be a better spot to build on, and most of the community and businesses moved northward.

 While there aren’t any reports of hauntings, the ghost town is still an eerie shell of its former glory.
-All that remains of Auraria today are a few abandoned buildings, including the General Store that was remained open until 1997.
+All that remains of Auraria today are a few abandoned buildings, including the General Store that remained open until 1997.

 Haunted Dahlonega Map